Sunday, May 27

 A hero is one who puts himself or herself in harm’s way to protect someone he/she doesn’t even know, who puts his/her life on the line that you and I can live in safety.
 And usually with little thanks.

-The next time you see one of our nation’s heroes in uniform stand and applaud him/her.
-Give him/her a big hug or pat on the back.
+The next time you see one of our nation’s heroes in uniform stand and applaud him or her.
+Give that one a big hug, a pat on the back, or a handshake.
 Give that one your heartfelt thanks for protecting your homeland.

 I hope you will take time to view this video.
 I know you will be blessed…